 Jim Drobnick is a critic, curator and Associate Professor of Contemporary Art and Theory at the Ontario College of Art & Design, Toronto.
 He has published on the visual arts, performance, and post-media practices in recent anthologies such as Art, History and the Senses (2010) and Senses and the City (2010), and the journals Angelaki, High Performance, Parachute, Performance Research, and The Senses & Society, where he is now reviews editor.
 His books include the anthologies Aural Cultures (2004) and The Smell Culture Reader (2006), and an upcoming book on smell in contemporary art.
 He is a co-founder of DisplayCult, a curatorial collaborative that has recently produced Odor Limits (2008), MetroSonics (2009) and NIGHTSENSE (2009) (www.displaycult.com).

-Caitlin Fisher is an Assistant Professor in the Department of Film and holds a Canada Research Chair in Digital Culture at York University.
+Caitlin Fisher (on leave) is an Assistant Professor in the Department of Film and holds a Canada Research Chair in Digital Culture at York University.
 A theorist, creative writer, and digital artist with broad interdisciplinary interests, she completed York’s first hypertextual dissertation in 2000.
 Her hypermedia novella, These Waves of Girls, was awarded the International Electronic Literature Award for Fiction in 2001.
 Most recently, she co-edited an issue of PUBLIC on digital confession and narrative.
 She directs the Augmented Reality Lab in the Faculty of Fine Arts at York, where she is currently working to construct and theorize spatial narrative environments that combine the physical world with digital traces and artifacts.

 Saara Liinamaa recently defended her doctoral dissertation “Experiments in Urban Knowledge: Contemporary Art as Urban Research” in Social and Political Thought, York University, Toronto, Canada.
 Her writing on contemporary art and photography has appeared in publications such as PUBLIC, Poiesis and most recently in the edited collection on the theme of community in contemporary art, New Communities (Ed.
 Nina Möntmann 2009).
 Upcoming publications include an essay on the artist as urban researcher, and another on the art historian as ethnographer.
 She is currently a post-doctoral researcher for the Centre for Public Culture, Acadia University, Nova Scotia, Canada.